webxos/macroslow/QUANTUM/101/Quantum_MCP_Dummies_Part1.markdown

 ```

 This creates a circuit where two qubits are entangled, showing all possible outcomes (00, 01, 10, 11) at once.
 That’s quantum parallelism—your computer’s juggling multiple answers!

-## Why It Matters

-With the MCP, your computer or server becomes a quantum router, sending tasks to a quantum server (like IBM Quantum or AWS Braket) via APIs. **PROJECT DUNES 2048-AES** secures these with its **MAML files**, letting you process complex data—like optimizing a delivery route with traffic, weather, and fuel costs all at once.
-This is quadralinear magic, and you’re just getting started!

 **Next Up:** In Part 2, we’ll set up your computer as an MCP router with APIs.
 Grab your quantum goggles, and let’s keep rolling!